25th Infantry Division "Bologna": Arrival in Libya

 After the outbreak of World War II the Bologna was sent to Libya, where it was garrisoned in Bir al-Ghanam south-west of Tripoli.
 During the Italian invasion of France from 10-25 June 1940 the Bologna was deployed along the French Tunisian-Libyan border.
 After the signing of the Franco-Italian Armistice on 24 June 1940 the Bologna returned to its garrison in Bir al-Ghanam.

 After the British Western Desert Force had crushed the 10th Army in Eastern Libya during Operation Compass in late 1940 the Bologna's 10th Artillery Regiment "Bologna" and some of its support troops were sent in early January 1941 to shore up the new Italian frontline at Derna and Mechili.
 The 10th Artillery Regiment fought on the Mechili-Derna line on 25–29 January 1941.
 After attempts to stop the British offensive failed the Italian forces, including the remnants of the 10th Artillery Regiment, retreated through Marj and Benghazi, but were encircled and destroyed north of Ajdabiya on 5 February 1941.
-In April 1941 the division received the newly raised 205th Artillery Regiment "Bologna" as replacement for the destroyed 10th Artillery Regiment "Bologna".
+In April 1941 the 205th Artillery Regiment "Bologna" arrived in North Africa as replacement for the destroyed 10th Artillery Regiment "Bologna".

 In March 1941 the Bologna and elements of the 17th Infantry Division "Pavia" moved to Sirte and in late May 1941, after the Axis' successful offensive Operation Sonnenblume the Bologna advanced to Tobruk in Eastern Libya.